erictraut/mypy_issues/tc_topics.md

 # Binding and partial specialization
 https://github.com/python/mypy/issues/16554

-# Type of self and cls parameters
+# Type of self and cls parameters?
+What about within a metaclass?

 # Are self and cls always positional-only?